Guide to Health Insurance in Singapore: MediShield and more

 5. Critical Illness Insurance

-Critical illness insurance pays you a sum of money when you are diagnosed with a critical illness that is covered by the policy.
-Different policies might cover different types of illnesses though they generally cover conditions like major cancers, strokes, heart attacks, and kidney failure.
+Critical illness insurance pays you a lump-sum of money when you are diagnosed with a critical illness that is covered by the policy.
+Different policies might cover different types and stages of illnesses although they generally cover conditions like major cancers, strokes, heart attacks, and kidney failure.

 These policies will also vary in how and when a payout is made.
-Some pay at the point of diagnosis, some pay after the first surgery is completed.
 Some pay the full amount at once, while some make multiple payouts over different stages.
 Some policies only allow one claim before it lapses, while some allow multiple claims, subject to terms and conditions.

-Are you actively saving for housing, education, or retirement needs?
-Critical illness plans such as eCriticalCare and Critical SelectCare can provide a sum of money to replace your loss of income while you recover from your illness, and pay for immediate medical expenses that may not be covered by your existing health insurance plans, while ensuring your savings remain untouched.
+Critical illness plans such as eCriticalCare can provide a sum of money to replace your loss of income while you recover from your illness, and pay for immediate medical expenses that may not be covered by your existing health insurance plans, while ensuring your savings remain untouched.

 6. Disability income insurance